autodesk-platform-services/aps-revit-rcw-parameters-exchange/README.md

             doc.SaveCloudModel();
          }

-3. Within the Revit plugin, Revit API cann only synchronize the work-shared model with central, no Revit API to publish the model, you can actually publish the Revit Cloud Model by [PublishModel API](https://aps.autodesk.com/en/docs/data/v2/reference/http/PublishModel/) in the `onComplete` callback like:
+3. Within the Revit plugin, Revit API can only synchronize the work-shared model with central, no Revit API to publish the model, you can actually publish the Revit Cloud Model by [PublishModel API](https://aps.autodesk.com/en/docs/data/v2/reference/http/PublishModel/) in the `onComplete` callback like:

                 const commandApi = new CommandsApi();
                 await commandApi.publishModel( workitem.projectId, workitem.cloudModelBody,{}, req.oauth_client, workitem.access_token_3Legged );